The St. Ambrose Academy Faculty and Staff

 Patrick O’loughlin graduated from Christ the King High School in Lubbock, Texas, and studied at Regis College in Denver, Colorado, before receive his BBA in Accounting from Texas Tech University.
 Before becoming the Business Manager for St. Thomas Aquinas Parish, he worked in public accounting, in both audit and tax, and as a corporate controller in the private sector.
 Patrick is a CPA.

 Abby Lease graduated from the University of Wisconsin-Madison with a B.A. in Classical Humanities and American History with extensive Latin language studies.
 She earned a certificate in European Studies with advanced foreign language studies and incorporation of courses on ancient and modern European history.

 Josh is completing a degree from UW-Madison studying Secondary Education in the areas of Chemistry and Mathematics.
 After student teaching around the Madison area last year, he found his passion in helping students understand the importance of cognition and metacognition through the subjects of science and mathematics.
 Outside of school, Josh has spent time working with Habitat for Humanity and greatly enjoys the arts of carpentry and woodworking.

 Kim Donohoe received her B.A. from the Plan II Liberal Arts program at the University of Texas and an M.A. in Learning Sciences from Northwestern University.
 She has been volunteering and helping in various capacities at St. Ambrose since 2010.
-Mrs. Donohoe is the mother of one future, one former, and three current St. Ambrose Academy students.
+Mrs. Donohoe is the mother of one future, three former, and one current St. Ambrose Academy students.